paavoto7/PyStation/README.md

+**!!
+As of now, some things are broken and don't seem to work as expected.
+Will be fixed when enough free time is available.**
 # **PyStation**

 PyStation is a Playstation Store crawler that lets the users to gather information about a specific game or a number of discounted games.